 Frida is a dynamic instrumentation toolkit for developers, reverse engineers, and security researchers.
-I first heard about it from Jahmel Harris, an ethical hacker, security testing expert and founder of Digital Interruption, who highly recommended it.
+I first heard about it from Jahmel Harris, an ethical hacker, security testing expert, and founder of Digital Interruption, who highly recommended it.

-Frida is a framework or toolkit for instrumentation also known as application hooking.
+Frida is a framework or toolkit for instrumentation, also known as application hooking.

-On the Frida website, it says to inject your scripts into a black box process.
-Hook any function, spy, crypto API or trace private application code.
+On the Frida website, it says to inject your scripts into a black–box process.
+Hook any function, spy, crypto API, or trace private application code.

-No source code needed.
+No source code is needed.

 What is application hacking?

 Application hacking means you can change how an application works at runtime by injecting your code into the process.

 This effectively means we can have our own code run instead of the original code, or within call functions internal to an application, whenever we choose.